 Study Abroad Advisor & Program Assistance:

-Once you are confirmed as a nominated participant, you will also be provided with a contact for the SDSU Georgia campus who will coordinate your plans for classes, housing, and orientation, as well as connect you to a SDSU Georgia Buddy.
+- Host Campus Contacts: Once you are confirmed as an accepted participant, you will also be provided with a contact(s) for the SDSU Georgia campus who will coordinate your plans for classes, housing, and orientation, as well as connect you to a SDSU Georgia Buddy.
 We will then instruct you to follow up directly with SDSU Georgia staff for certain steps to confirm your plans.
-Students often copy (cc:) Ms. Williams to any correspondence they send to SDSU Georgia staff.
+Students typically copy (cc:) Ms. Williams to any correspondence they send to SDSU Georgia staff.

 Foreign Travel Insurance Program Requirement